 Now that you have a little more background on the nutrients we can explain how to use our compost.

-Plant species, plant stage (seedling, mature, etc.), forms of nutrients in the vermicompost, and what is used to create the vermicompost can vary.
-So the amount of compost fertilizer you should use for improved plant growth can VARY and DEPENDS.
-It is hard to say the EXACT amount to use but we have a couple takeaways and suggestions to help you.
+Plant species, plant stage (seedling, mature, etc.), forms of nutrients in the compost, and what is used to create the compost can vary.
+So the amount of compost you should use for improved plant growth can VARY and DEPENDS.

 Some will recommend, ½ cup per planting hole, 1/10 of a pound per square foot, 1 tablespoon per transplant hole, 3 tablespoons per container, or 50:50 blend (soil:compost).